James Barroun: Family

 His first wife was Elizabeth Adamson.
 He married secondly, Helen Lesley or Leslie (d.
 1577), the "Goodwife of Kinnaird".
 After Barroun's death she married James Kirkcaldy, whose brother, Regent Moray's friend William Kirkcaldy of Grange, Captain of Edinburgh Castle, unexpectedly declared for Mary in 1570.

 His daughter Helen Barroun married Hercules Rollock, master of Edinburgh's college.
 Rollock wrote verses for and about the Entry and coronation of Anne of Denmark.

 Another member of the family, Martha Barroun, was married to the kirk minister Patrick Simson.
 Her nephew was Jacob Barroun, another Edinburgh textile merchant, who died in July 1610.
-His will mentions cousins living in Antwerp, Amsterdam, and La Rochelle. in 1590 Jacob Barroun lent money to James Lumsden of Airdrie, Fife, on the security of a jewel which Lumsden had obtain from Jean Lyon, Countess of Angus, but it was discovered that the jewel belonged to the king.
+His will mentions cousins living in Antwerp, Amsterdam, and La Rochelle.
+In 1590, Jacob Barroun lent money to James Lumsden of Airdrie, Fife, on the security of a jewel which Lumsden had obtain from Jean Lyon, Countess of Angus, but it was discovered that the jewel belonged to the king.
+Jacob Barroun formed a partnership with Archibald Johnstone to export Scottish lead to Veere in 1599, and there was a dispute over customs duty.